jakeprtx/jakes-katacoda/px-k8s-couchbase-cluster/intro.md

 A popular [Kubernetes storage](https://portworx.com/use-case/kubernetes-storage/) and [Docker persistent storage](https://portworx.com/use-case/docker-persistent-storage/) solution, Portworx is a clustered block storage solution and provides a Cloud-Native layer from which containerized stateful applications programmatically consume block, file and object storage services directly through the scheduler.

-In this tutorial, you will learn how to resize a volume using Kubernetes "kubectl" cli:
+In this tutorial, you will learn how to Create a Couchbase cluster using Portworx volumes:
-* Use the Portworx Storage Class to create a PVC with 3 replicas of the data
+* Use the Portworx Storage Class to create volumes with 3 replicas of the data
-* Use a simple YAML file to deploy PostgreSQL using this storage class
+* Use a simple YAML file to deploy the Couchbase Operator and cluster using this storage class
-* Use pgbench to fill up the volume and use kubectl to resize the volume
+* Use pillow fight to fill up the volume and use kubectl to resize the volume

 ### High Level Overview

-First we will deploy PostgreSQL with replication factor of 3 and with io_profile=db.
+First we will deploy Couchbase with replication factor of 3 and with io_profile=db.
 To learn more about io_profile settings please visit our [docs page](https://docs.portworx.com/maintain/performance/tuning.html#volume-granular-performance-tuning).

 Then we're going run a benchmark to fill up the database.